 - Shower or bath daily and perform frequent mouth care.

 - Do not cut cuticles or ingrown nails.
 You may wear nail polish, but not fake nails.

 - Ask your oncology care team before scheduling dental appointments or procedures.

 - Ask your oncology care team before you, or someone you live with, has any vaccinations.

 Peripheral Neuropathy (Numbness or Tingling in the Hands and/or Feet)

-Hypokalemia is an electrolyte imbalance which is indicated by a low level of potassium in the blood.
-This medication can cause hypokalemia.
-Your oncology team will periodically check your blood potassium levels while receiving this medication.
+Hypokalemia is a low level of potassium in the blood.
+Your team will periodically check your blood potassium levels while receiving this medication.
 You may be prescribed potassium supplements.
 Take these supplements only as they are prescribed.

 Less common, but important side effects can include: